oskarhenriksson/toric-vertically-parametrized-systems/results/legend.md

-[^1]: We tested for binomiality of the steady state ideal in the following way.
+[^1]: We tested for binomiality of the steady state ideal in the following way:

     1. We checked if putting the coefficient matrix C of the steady state system in row reduced form gives a binomial system.
 If this is the case, the ideal is both generically binomial and binomial for all positive rate constants.
     2. We plugged in a random choice of rate constants, and checking if the resulting ideal is binomial (by computing a reduced Gröbner basis with respect to the reverse lexicographic ordering).
 If this is the case, the ideal is generically binomial.
     3. We checked for binomiality using the method described in Remark 3.7 in the paper.